 Proper Tire Repair

-At Discount Tire Direct, we only recommend repairing tires in accordance with the guidelines set by the Rubber Manufacturers Association (RMA).
-Attempting to repair tires damaged beyond the RMA-identified thresholds can make driving unsafe.
+At Discount Tire Direct, we only recommend repairing tires in accordance with the guidelines set by the USTMA (U.S. Tire Manufacturer Assoc.).
+Attempting to repair tires damaged beyond the identified thresholds can make driving unsafe.

 Tire Repair Guidelines